-Many workers accept promotion to supervision because of the increased salary and accompanying benefits or because they feel obligated to accept what is offered to them.
+Many workers accept promotion to supervision because of the increased salary and accompanying benefits or because they feel obligated to accept what is offered to them; it is a fairly common feeling among many employees that refusing a promotion is a career-limiting move in the eyes of one's organizational superiors.
 However, insightful employers and employees know that "doing" skills do not convert easily to "leading" skills; that is, the good worker does not necessarily make a good supervisor.

 If you have never been in a position of leadership, promotion to supervisor represents a major vocational change.
-You must give up some tasks you enjoy and take on others you either dislike or feel uncomfortable doing.
+You must usually give up some tasks you enjoy and take on others you either dislike or feel uncomfortable doing.
 It is highly likely that you were promoted because of your professional knowledge, technical skills, or seniority, or some combination of these, with little or no attention to your inexperience as a leader.

-Certainly, to be offered the supervisory job is flattering.
+Certainly, to be offered a supervisory job is flattering.
 You can use the extra pay, and your family will be proud of you.
-But accepting the position could be a decision you will regret.
+But accepting the position could be a decision you regret for several reasons.
 Your relationship with former teammates will never be the same.
 You are now part of "them" and no longer "us."
 Your daily routine, your interpersonal relationships, and your self-concept all must change.
 Your loyalties will be divided; whereas you must remain loyal to those who are now your employees, some elements of the organization will expect your primary loyalty to lie with management.

-Assuming a supervisory position separates you from your coworkers.
+In some ways assuming a supervisory position separates you from your coworkers.
 Occasionally, you will feel alone.
 Your decisions and your efforts to enforce policies and rules will not always be popular.
 Your decisions and actions may create adversaries for you.
 New peers (mostly other supervisors and managers) may be reluctant to accept you, especially if you continue to identify closely with your old group, a clear danger if you become the supervisor of a group of which you were formerly a member.